dappnetbby/dappnet/MAKER-JOURNAL.md

 - how to generate wildcard CA's, ON-THE-FLY for .eth? (hint: SNI)
 - how to generate wildcard CA's, ON-THE-FLY, for .eth, in JS so it's cross-platform?
 - writing up an installation guide for v1 - https://gist.github.com/liamzebedee/963b5a704e47db0d34541cc0477cc587
+- figuring out the bullshit that is macOS notarization and signing. using electorn-sign, then forge sign, etc
 - debugging macos security perms for arm64 vs. amd64.
 - installing a certificate authority on macOS.
 - installing the cert as part of the UI (click a button after install).